dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 Given a code change in any of those types, it all starts as a commit on the machine it was made on.
 The system at this point is idle.

-When the commit is pushed to the DHIS2 source repository on github, the interaction between the GitHub and Travis services is triggered.
+When the commit is pushed to the DHIS2 source repository on GitHub, the interaction between the GitHub and Travis services is triggered.

 [![](/assets/build_arch/github-travis.png)](/assets/build_arch/github-travis.png)